 There are lots of intriguing churches and abbeys dotted throughout Yorkshire, both standing and in ruins.
 The most celebrated is the Gothic-style York Minster, the biggest of its kind in northern Europe, and one that dates back to 627 AD.
-Also, visit riverside remains of the Augustinian Bolton Abbey; the eerie ruins of Whitby Abbey, and Fountains Abbey just outside Ripon which also has a water garden and a deer park.
+Also, visit the riverside remains of the Augustinian Bolton Abbey; the eerie ruins of Whitby Abbey, and Fountains Abbey just outside Ripon which also has a water garden and a deer park.

 The Many National Parks

-There are three National Parks in Yorkshire, the Yorkshire Dales, the North York Moors and parts of the Peak District.
+There are three National Parks in Yorkshire, the Yorkshire Dales, the North York Moors, and parts of the Peak District.
 All have excellent opportunities for hiking, exploring, and more.

 In the Yorkshire Dales are Malham Cove and the famous Malham Limestone Pavement (which was featured in Harry Potter and the Deathly Hallows Part One); the mesmerising Ingleton Waterfalls, including the dramatic 14-metre high Thornton Force; the Aysgarth Falls in Wensleydale, and the imposing Hardraw Force.
-Also don’t miss the gigantic Gaping Gill cave below Ingleborough.
-You can even take on the Three Peaks Challenge by climbing Ingleborough, Whernside and Pen-y-Ghent – the three highest mountains in the Yorkshire Dales.
+Also, don’t miss the gigantic Gaping Gill cave below Ingleborough.
+You can even take on the Three Peaks Challenge by climbing Ingleborough, Whernside, and Pen-y-Ghent – the three highest mountains in the Yorkshire Dales.